nicm42/100-days-of-code-v2/log 2.md

 **Day 87: 21st March 2021**
 Another frustrating day today.
 I thought I was on to simpler tests, but it turns out that even if you don't test the intersection observer, it still wants to use it.
 I spent ages looking up examples to mock it - it turned out to be simple, of course.
 And then when I moved onto another file I got a strange error on srcset - which turned out not to be related to that but it was just not liking my template literal, even if I moved it.
 I just couldn't find any explanation for it.
 I decided to mock content instead and that took a while to understand how to do it.
 But eventually, it is done!

+**Day 88: 22nd March 2021**
+I thought I'd try the Nav tests that didn't work with Enzyme, with React Testing Library.
+It took me a little while to get my head around - not helped by using NavLink so it complained it wasn't inside Router.
+But once I did those tests worked a treat!
+Well, until I got to the focus/blur, but hopefully I'll be able to figure those out tomorrow.

+**Day 89: 23rd March 2021**
+I took a day off testing to go through FrontEnd Mentor and give some feedback.
+I felt much freer than on previous days, being stuck in a small testing box.
+I reminded myself how much I enjoy helping beginners.
+And it's also really useful to see other people's code and how they do it and organise it.